mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/user/plotting_functions.html

-# How to plot functions
+# How to plot functions

 Models of synapses and neurons are typically composed of a series of functions.
 To affirm their correct implementation a plot is often helpful.